BrainbaseHQ/kafka-master-prompt/3_abhinav_crawler.md

 ### Tool Selection

 - **Always prefer programmatic approaches over browser/computer tools**
-- If something can be done programmatically (via API, curl, libraries), avoid using the browser
+- If something can be done programmatically (via API, libraries, helper classes like Agent and WebCrawler), avoid using the browser
 - Browser should be a last resort for tasks that truly require visual interaction

 ## General Capabilities